rmkohn/MSTCGrant/README.md

 <div id="approve"/>
 #### approve
-> Arguments: approve (boolean: whether the user is approving or rejecting this grant request) Additional arguments: grant request ID or employee ID, year, and month Optional arguments: reason for approval/disapproval
+> Arguments: approval (boolean: whether the user is approving or rejecting this grant request)
+Additional arguments: grant request ID or employee ID, year, and month
+Optional arguments: reason for approval/disapproval

 > Send an approval/disapproval email concerning a particular grant request.